A-Pot/bitburner/hacking/README.md

 ### Single Target

-When targeting a single server, the general strategy is to grow the server "close to" its maximum possible wealth, weaken it "close to" its minimum security level, and then attempt to hack the server until the hack succeeds, thereby transfering funds from the target server to the player.
+When targeting a single server, the general strategy is to grow the server "close to" its maximum possible wealth, weaken it "close to" its minimum security level, and then attempt to hack the server until the hack succeeds, thereby transferring funds from the target server to the player.
 This process is repeated in an endless loop.

 I've quoted "close to" because due to the diminishing returns effect, it usually isn't worth the effort to try to get the servers to their maximum levels.
 I've set the goal to be within 80% of the maximum amount of money a server can have and within 20% of the minimum security level.
 This is usually a good enough situation to justify a hack attempt (i.e. enough cash on the server worth taking, and a low enough security level to make the hack likely to be successful.)